Fukushima anniversary: Loss of life is still 'unbearable' | DW | 11.03.2021

 About 14 million tons — enough to fill 11 enclosed baseball stadiums — of radioactive soil, trees and other waste from around Fukushima remain in waste bags piled at temporary storage sites.

-The government has spent 32 trillion yen ($295 billion, €247 billion) for the region's recovery.
+The government has spent 32 trillion yen ($295 billion, €247 billion) on the region's recovery.
 This includes on the construction of roads, seawalls and houses, and support for people's livelihood.

-Tokyo Electric Power Co., the operator of the destroyed plant, says its costs will total 21.5 trillion yen.
+Tokyo Electric Power Company, the operator of the destroyed plant, says its costs will total 21.5 trillion yen.
 This is for decommissioning, compensating evacuees and decontamination of radioactive materials outside the plant.

 kmm/rt (AP, AFP, Reuters)